 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes sold during these time frames.
 Each data point shows one year of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.

-The annual pace of home sales dropped off in late spring 2020 due to COVID but a few months later started rising rapidly, flying past 1,500 sales per year, then past 1,600, and was heading towards 1,700 sales per year until the recent drop in March 2022.
-The median sales price has been trending upwards for several years now.
+The annual pace of home sales dropped off in late spring 2020 due to COVID but a few months later started rising rapidly, flying past 1,500 sales per year, then past 1,600, and now has hit 1,700 sales per year.
+The median sales price has been trending upwards for several years now and has reached \$285,000.